 The Age-Group Coordinator will have the assistance of the Relay Coordinator who works in coordination with the coaches to implement relays.

 Meet Director — The Meet Director is responsible for the conduct of the meet.
 Meet Director works closely with Head Coach early in week on meet details & communications for upcoming meet, initiates communication with visiting team (or responds to hosting team) by Thursday prior to meet.
 Meet Director will confirm visiting team volunteer base with visiting team Meet Director and will likewise, with feedback from Volunteer Coordinator, confirm Orca volunteer base to away meet host.

 The Meet Director will have the help of the Volunteer Coordinator in communicating with all swim meet committee leads to ensure respective committee volunteers are secured for swim meet positions — home & away.
-Meet Director also confirms with club manager: pool availability, diving boards out of way by Club staff, as well as confirming with appropriate leads that equipment (flags, blocks, watches, PA, computer, starting unit) is in working order and supplies (ribbons, name tags, DQ slips, etc.) are in good supply.
+Meet Director also confirms with club manager: pool availability, diving boards out of way by WO staff, as well as confirming with appropriate leads that equipment (flags, blocks, watches, PA, computer, starting unit) is in working order and supplies (ribbons, name tags, DQ slips, etc.) are in good supply.

 The Meet Director works in consultation with the Head Coach if on-deck swim meet issues arise.
 Last-minute volunteer replacements will be handled with assistance from the Volunteer Coordinator.

 This position is much about communication and being “present” at the meets.
 A calm cool head prevails in this position, as “energy” and duties ramp up a bit prior to Champs.
 Communication with League Representative regarding Champs is necessary.

-AAL League Representative — Helps represent Westover Wild Orcas in the Austin Aquatic League.
-The League rep attends NAAL meetings, carries out duties associated with NAAL league position.
-The League Rep represents the Orcas at meets in any matter that may arise concerning the league (scoring, conduct, etc).
-This volunteer works closely with the Head Coach, on league issues.
+AAL League Representative — This volunteer works closely with the Head Coach on league issues and represents Westover Wild Orcas in the North Austin Aquatic League.
+The League rep attends NAAL meetings and carries out duties in league prescribed position (which rotates yearly).
+The League Rep, working with coach, represents the Orcas at meets in any matter that may arise concerning the league (scoring, conduct, etc).